surister/cratedb-tableau-connector/DEVELOP.md

    ![img_4.png](imgs/tds_img4.png)

-   `_sample_staples.cratedb.tds` and `_sample_cast_calcs.cratedb.tds` are provided as examples of how they'd look like.
+   `sample_Staples.cratedb.tds` and `sample_cast_calcs.cratedb.tds` are provided as examples of how they'd look like.
-   Alternatively, as they only differ in the connection values, you could theoretically open the sample files, and add your CrateDB connection parameters, however this is not recommended as it might not work in the future, also if table schema changes, tds files would need to be re-created.
+   Alternatively, as they only differ in the connection values, you could theoretically open the sample files, and add your CrateDB connection parameters (also remove 'sample_' from the file name), however this is not recommended as it might not work in the future, also if table schema changes, tds files would need to be re-created.

 6. Create the Tableau tds tests.
 Important: Read all before running the command.